nlsynth/karuta/docs/usersguide.rst

 Run or Compile
 ==============

-For example, you have a design like this and save to a file my_design.karuta
+Assuming that you have a design like this and save to a file my_design.karuta

 .. code-block:: none